 Grafton Street ends at St. Stephen’s Green, a beautiful park right in the heart of the city.
 After you are done shopping you can escape the crowds of Grafton Street with a walk through the park.

 St. Patrick’s Cathedral is another must see when in Dublin.
 Built around 1220 AD, yes you read that right, I said 1220, it is the largest Cathedral in Ireland and one of the most renowned churches in the world.
 Admission is a very reasonable $6.50 and you can stay as long as you like.
 Don’t forget to wander the beautiful grounds outside too.

 The Temple Bar District is fun and lively, especially on a weekend night.
 You’re sure to see roving gangs of young men dressed as leprechauns celebrating bachelor parties and the like.
 The live music and crowds make for a party-like atmosphere and great people watching.
 There are several fast-casual restaurants in the area too to grab a quick bite for dinner.

 Walk across the river and explore the shops and restaurants around Henry Street and Talbot Street.
 Stop in for Gelato at Suso on O’Connell street…a favorite from Italy that we were lucky enough to find in Dublin as well.

 The Dublin Castle is nestled midway between St. Patrick’s Cathedral and The Temple Bar District.
 Stop in for some Fish and Chips at Leo Burdock’s and take it with you to eat on the castle grounds.

 Dublin is a beautiful, colorful city with friendly people and delicious food.
 Be sure to put Dublin on your destination list.

-Be sure to check out my other travel posts for more great ideas and adventures!
 I’d love to have you join me on social media where I share more of our family travels, design ideas and fun every day!
 You can find me here…